ArnavTripathi1/Evaluation_Tasks/README.md

 ## Problem Statement

 Squared Amplitudes play a major role in calculation cross-section or probabilty that a particular process takes place in the interaction of elementary particles.
-Using Amplitude expressions one can use a Seq2Seq model to get squared Amplitude expressions.
+Using Amplitude expressions one can use a Seq2Seq model to get Squared Amplitude expressions.

 ## Common Task 1.2